shivannis/xandr-docs-public/xandr-docs/articles/monetize/shorten-the-targeted-learn-phase-using-bid-type-reports.md

 > [!IMPORTANT]
 > This guide only applies to the legacy line item.
 If you are using the augmented line item (ALI), see [Optimization Guide - ALI](optimization-guide-ali.md).

-Whether you optimize to a percentage margin or a predicted performance goal (e.g., CPC or CPA), a new campaign will need to buy inventory and use the Xandr optimization engine to learn which groupings of inventory will deliver the desired performance.
+Whether you optimize to a percentage margin or a predicted performance goal (e.g., CPC or CPA), a new campaign will need to buy inventory and use the Microsoft Advertising optimization engine to learn which groupings of inventory will deliver the desired performance.

 During this learning phase, a percentage of your budget will be spent in venues that will not necessarily deliver the results expected (so that our optimization can learn what performs best).
 If you are under a tight budget or timeline, there are a few things you could do to help speed up the [Learn Budget](learn-budget.md) process and reduce budget spending in areas that are not performing.
 This page outlines one of these manual optimization tips: using Bid Type reports for inventory exclusion.